Operation Wheeler/Wallowa: Operation Wheeler/Wallowa

 On 12 February 1968, after participating in Task Force Miracle (the defense of Da Nang during the Tet Offensive), the 1st Battalion, 6th Infantry Regiment returned south and conducted combat operations under the control of the 3rd Brigade, 4th Infantry Division.
 On 27 February 1968, the 3rd Brigade, 4th Infantry Division tactical area of operations passed to the 196th Infantry Brigade and the 1/6th Infantry came under their operational control.
 The 3rd Brigade, 4th Infantry Division moved out of the Americal Division area and deployed in the II Corps further to the south.

+At the beginning of March, Koster learned that part of the 2nd Division had come down from the western hills into the Que Son Valley, most likely to find food.
+On 4 March elements from the 196th Infantry Brigade and the 1st Squadron, 1st Cavalry, converged on the south-central part of the valley, which turned out to be teeming with soldiers from the PAVN 3rd Regiment.
+Over the next eight days, the Americal troops killed an estimated 436 PAVN in dozens of squad- and company-size firefights.